 Eat Stop Eat fasting diet

-- During normal eating days, eat nutritious foods, but do not eliminate food groups or give up the foods you love — your fasting time provides all the calorie restriction you need
+- During normal eating days, eat nutritious foods.
+You don’t have to eliminate food groups or give up the foods you love — your fasting time provides all the calorie restriction you need.

 Takeaways: Similar to 5:2, the Eat Stop Eat fasting diet allows you to follow normal eating patterns most of the week.
-However, there is no specific data to support its effectiveness.
-Note that it may be harder to avoid blood sugar crashes if you don’t cut carbs and fill up on the right fats during normal eating days.
+The diet is based on the experience of author Brad Pilon.
+However, there is no specific data to support the diet’s effectiveness.

 4:3 fasting diet (aka alternate day fasting)

-- Stay hydrated on fasting days, and limit yourself to a 500-calorie food intake
+- On fasting days, limit yourself to 500 calories.

-- Fast or eat less than you normally eat over a 20-hour window, then eat one large meal during a 4-hour evening window
+- Fast or eat less than you normally eat over a 20-hour window, then eat one large meal during a four-hour evening window.

 Takeaways: The Warrior Diet is based on author Ori Hofmekler’s experiences in the Israeli Special Forces and his theories on ancient warriors’ eating habits — not hard science.
-Depending on the approach, the Warrior Diet may not deliver the benefits of other fasting diets because it allows for more frequent eating.
+Your results on the Warrior Diet will vary wildly, depending on how much you reduce your food intake and what you eat during the eating period.

 One meal a day (OMAD)

-- Fast for 23 hours and eat your daily calories during a 1-hour window
+- Fast for 23 hours and eat your daily calories during a one-hour window.

 Spontaneous meal skipping

 Takeaways: This fasting diet uses an intuitive approach — perfect for anyone who wants total flexibility.
-To shed more pounds and keep your blood sugar steady, eat a low-carb diet high in healthy fats during non-fasting periods.
+To shed more pounds and keep your blood sugar steady, eat a lower-carb diet high in quality fats during non-fasting periods.

 How to find the best fasting diet for you

-Fasting may feel difficult (especially for beginners), but it should never feel like torture.
-With the right fasting diet, you can regain control over your eating habits and reap all the benefits from this ancient biohack.
+Fasting may feel difficult at first (especially for beginners), but it should never feel like torture.
+With the right fasting diet, you can regain control over your eating habits and reap all the benefits from this simple biohack.